-At the Berkeley Dulcimer Gathering you choose 3 out of 12 classes taught by 6 teachers, with subjects including repertoire, dulcimer history, and technique.
-As the finale, everyone plays in the Grand Dulcimer Orchestra.
+At the Berkeley Dulcimer Gathering you choose 3 out of 12 classes taught by 7 teachers, with subjects including repertoire, dulcimer history, and technique.
+You’ll divide into sections for the Grand Dulcimer Orchestra.
+As the finale, everyone is invited to join the Playing Circle.
 The day is planned for maximum time in community with about 50 mountain dulcimer aficionados.
 Some dulcimers will be available for loaners and to purchase.

 After you’ve registered and paid for the Saturday Workshops, you’ll be redirected to a form where you can choose which classes you want to attend.